J-Priebe/github-reviewed-by/README.md

 3. Click `Load unpacked` and select the folder containing this project.

-Someday I might make this not crappy a worthy of an actual extension.
+Someday I might make this not crappy and worthy of an actual extension.